tshort/Eyeball.jl/README.md

 * `o` -- Open.
 Open the object in a new tree view. `O` opens all (mainly useful for modules).
 * `r` -- Return tree (a `FoldingTrees.Node`).
 * `s` -- Show object.
+* `S` -- Sort.
+Open the sorted object in a new view.
 * `t` -- Typeof.
 Show the type of the object in a new tree view.
 * `z` -- Summarize.
 Toggle a summary of the object and child objects.
   For arrays, this shows the mean and 0, 25, 50, 75, and 100% quantiles (skipping missings).